VMware Cloud on AWS

 5. Will the Cloud Proxy be available?

-The existing Cloud Proxy will be replaced by the new VMware Cloud Logs Agent, with similar functionality available for on-premises endpoints.
+The existing Cloud Proxy has been replaced by the new VMware Cloud Logs Agent, with similar functionality available for on-premises endpoints.
 The agent offers log aggregation and configuration management capabilities and can be configured to forward logs to supported endpoints, including VMware Aria Operations for Logs.
 The Log Agent is a Docker container that can be installed on any suitable docker host, including physical, on-premises VM, or Cloud VM.
-VMC will provide instructions for how to configure the agent on a Photon 5-based OS, and similar steps can be followed if customers prefer to deploy in a different OS.
-In-product instructions will be available for configuring the new VMware Cloud Logs Agent on May 1, 2025.
+In-product instructions are available for configuring the new VMware Cloud Logs Agent within the new Logs SaaS UI.

 6. What product functionality will remain available in the Aria Operations for Logs SaaS Console after July 31, 2025?